Taylor-pm-pl/CustomCraftDraz/README.md

 #  Item_1 is name default, you can change name example like: nam, dragovn, ....
 Item_1:
 #----------------------------------------------------------
-#  [Item id:meta,  Item xount,  Id enchantment,  Level enchantment]
+#  [Item id:meta,  Item count,  Id enchantment,  Level enchantment]
 #  if id & level = 0 -> enchantment not working !
 #----------------------------------------------------------
     shape: